Traveling to Iceland

-IceCon is held in October so you should have your flights booked by the end of May 2018 to ensure you get good prices.
+IceCon is held in October so you should have your flights booked as soon as possible to ensure you get good prices.
 You are fine with waiting a bit, but we do not recommend waiting for much longer than perhaps the middle of September, as prices will go up quickly as we get closer to October.

 Getting to Reykjavík from the airport

 The main (only, really) international airport is in Keflavik, the the airport is cleverly named Keflavik/Reykjavik International Airport.
 Reykjavik, however, is just a short and scenic bus ride away, with buses leaving the airport at regular intervals.

 So, no matter where in the world you are, getting here shouldn’t be a problem.

 IceCon 2020 will be held in the city center, in a walking distance from most hotels, so you won’t need to worry about renting a car.
 If you are feeling adventurous and want to travel within the city, “Strætó” or the public bus system is the way to go.
 You can plan your travels on their website, straeto.is.

 Unfortunately, we’ve not been able to get special rates at hotels for IceCon members, due to exploding tourism; there is no off-season in Iceland anymore.
 But there are plenty of good hotels and hostels in Reykjavík with acceptable rates.
 We recommend that you book early!